 about it!)
 They do not want to hear that now they lag even behind

 USSR which however did partially repent in 1956 about Stalinism – their

 version of a crime "too big".

 The shameless and unrepentant America couldn't care less...
 America now is not a nation of dissidents: it's a nation of compliers.

-At that, it's not as though there were no dissent in America at all.
+At that, it's not as though there were no dissenters in America at all.
 As noted by Mr. Bukovsky, American "dissent" is represented entirely by hysterical scum: anarchists, commies, muslims, liberasts and pederasts.
 They have no lack of persistence: their persistence is inexhaustible.
-For them the concept "No" doesn't exist, and the Western governments actually indulge their anarchy and debauchery.
-As they are in sync with the government and the media, they are no dissidents like the Soviet in any sense.
-They are merely scandalous dissenters and trouble makers owned and controlled by the NWO commissars.
+For them the concept "No" doesn't exist, and Western governments actually indulge their anarchy and debauchery.
+As they are in sync with the government and the media, they are not dissidents like the Soviet dissidents in any sense.
+They are merely scandalous dissenters and troublemakers owned and controlled by the NWO commissars.

-So much about dissent and dissidents in the USSR vs. the West.
+So much for dissent and dissidents in the USSR vs. the West.

 The only thing I can do now is to preserve my testimonies up until the Last Judgment.

 I was stunned when I first read it, as this exactly expresses my own feeling after 10 years of shoving America into its doo-doo of the 2008-2016 imposture.
 A handful of dissidents still keeps on this shoving: to no avail, and perhaps until the Last Judgment.